 The International Water Management Institute (IWMI) handed over a prototype digital twin of the Limpopo River Basin in Africa to the Limpopo Water Course Commission (LIMCOM) on October 30, 2024, in Maseru, Lesotho.

-LIMCOM, which represents the four nations sharing the river basin – South Africa, Botswana, Zimbabwe and Mozambique – will have access to the prototype’s portal allowing the organization to explore its functionality and tools.
+LIMCOM, which represents the four nations sharing the river basin – Botswana, Mozambique, South Africa, Zimbabwe and Mozambique – will have access to the prototype’s portal allowing the organization to explore its functionality and tools.
 The prototype, although still in its early phase, already has the essential core features like data visualizations, reservoir monitoring, and an AI virtual assistant.

 The digital twin is an innovative solution bringing together the complex data needed to manage the water resources of a river basin, in a way that is intuitive and simple to use.
 The twin hides all the complexities of the models within, so that any user can make effective decisions based on near real-time data.
 The twin contains structured datasets, including a hydrological model continually updated to be near real-time, environmental flow data, reservoir volumes, and a batch of predictive models which LIMCOM and other stakeholders can now use for analysis and decision-making.
 These tools are designed to empower evidence-based decision-making and promote collaborative water management across the basin.
 The digital twin will continue to be refined with support from IWMI based on LIMCOM’s feedback as it continues to define its needs together with those of its four member states.